lniverso/lniverso/README.md

 # ¡Hola!
-**Former Public School Teacher Rediscovering the World** I am currently in my second session of the ASU GIT program and am loving every second of this new growth. 🌱 I am having a blast exploring and considering all of the GIT focuses , but I'm really digging this coding world. 🤖🤖🤖
+**Former Public School Teacher Rediscovering the World**

+<p>I am currently in my second session of the ASU GIT program and am loving every second of this new growth. 🌱 I am having a blast exploring and considering all of the GIT focuses , but I'm really digging this coding world. 🤖🤖🤖</p>

 📫 How to reach me: lniverso@asu.edu